jackyzha0/jackyzha0.github.io/content/posts/communal-computing.md

 - Rhizome
 ---

 > This post is part of an ongoing letter series with [Spencer](https://www.spencerchang.me/) and some other internet friends about what we think the future of the Internet could look like.
-This is my first letter that articulates what I think the future of the internet could look like.
 Find more letters over on our [(we)bsite](https://we-b.site/)

 ![[thoughts/images/minecraft.png]]